Andhra Pradesh: At least 140 fall sick with unknown illness in Eluru, water contamination suspected

 An unidentified medical officer of the hospital told The Indian Express that the administration had arranged over 100 additional beds on a precautionary basis.

-Meanwhile, Health Minister A Kali Krishna Srinivas visited the Eluru Government General hospital on Sunday morning to take stock of the situation.
+Meanwhile, Health Minister A Kali Krishna Srinivas visited the Eluru Government General Hospital on Sunday morning to take stock of the situation.
 He said that five patients were shifted to Vijayawada for better treatment as their condition was serious, according to The New Indian Express.

 The Andhra Pradesh government set up medical camps in South Street, East Street, Arundhati Pet and other areas in Eluru where people fell sick, Srinivas added.
 He said the government also initiated door-to-door surveys to identify unreported cases, if any.